-1. Contacting Farmworkers who are not being reached by normal intake.
+A. Contacting Farmworkers who are not being reached by normal intake activities conducted by the employment service offices.

 Correspondence, brochures, presentations, job fairs, rapid response outreach, partnership resources, and worksite visits are examples of outreach activities and methods used by AJCs to locate and contact farmworkers.
 The successful achievement of outreach relies on the availability of staff resources to perform outreach but more importantly, it is staff having awareness of the location of farms and farmworker populations in each service delivery area.
 AJC managers and their Local Office Monitor Advocates (LOMA) will rely on their agriculture service provider partners, who are well connected to the farming community, to gain essential information on how best to access farmworkers.